-Press the FRZ button to freeze the picture, depending on the mode previously selected (SINGLE, SPLIT or STROBE).
+Press the FRZ button to freeze one or four frames of the picture, depending on the mode previously selected (SINGLE or STROBE).
 To change FREEZE modes, use cursor ▲ or ▼ to select which type of FREEZE mode you wish to view.
 The new selection will appear the next time the FREEZE function is used.